Multiplicity Scaling of Light Nuclei Production in Relativistic Heavy-Ion Collisions: RESULTS

 \section{RESULTS}

-In this section, we study the transverse momentum spectra, the rapidity distribution $dN/dy$, mean transverse momentum $\left<p_T\right>$ as well as the multiplicity dependence of the coalescence parameters $\sqrt[A-1]{B_{A}}$ $(A=2,3)$ and the double yield ratio $N_t N_p/N_d^2$ of triton, deuteron and proton in Au+Au collisions at $\sqrt{s_\mathrm{NN}}=$ 7.7--200 GeV.
+In this section, we study the transverse momentum spectra, the rapidity distribution $dN/dy$, the mean transverse momentum $\left <p_{T}\right >$ as well as the multiplicity dependence of the coalescence parameters $\sqrt[A-1]{B_{A}}$ $(A=2,3)$ and the yield ratio $N_{t} N_{p}/N_{d}^{2}$ of triton, deuteron and proton in Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}=$ 7.7--200 GeV.
+For the yield ratio, we also include results for Pb+Pb collisions at 2.76 TeV from the coalescence calculations based on the VISHNU hybrid model.